imesh562/sales-rep-management-app-flutter/README.md

 # Sales Rep and Sales Management app.

 ### This mobile app is used to manage daily activities of a wholesale business.
+### This mobile application also includes functionalities such as customers management, Billing via a Bluetooth printer,and analysis of the business.
+### Developed an admin panel to provide Data visualization and system security features to admin users with different access levels.

+## Screenshots.

 ## Getting Started